 A tremendous amount is at stake in performance reviews.
 First, an employee’s career progress, and self-confidence are challenged.
 A poorly done review can sour anyone’s morale quickly.
 Second, an appraisal sets the tone for an employee’s experience, and performance for the coming year.
 Third, your success as a leader is influenced.
 Similarly, consider how high employee disengagement is in so many places.
 What does that tell us?

 11 Performance Appraisal Mistakes

-Here are the thirteen mistakes bosses make in a performance appraisal process.
+Here are the eleven mistakes bosses make in a performance appraisal process.
 And, how to fix them.

 - Annual or six month review: Instead, meet monthly with employees one on one.
 Discuss goals, plans, strengths, and progress.
 Keep it casual, as a performance discussion not an evaluation.
 In addition, engage employees in informal coaching at regular opportunities.
 Companies like GAP, GE and Adobe are already getting this done.
 This adds to a more trusting relationship because it is done in “real time.”
 Consequently, a company’s yearly or six month formal review will be easier to do.
 Furthermore, you and the employee will be on the same page.

 - The recency effect: If you don’t do regular performance discussions this will kick in.
 Unless, of course, you have a photographic memory.

 - Limited preparation: This is laziness and unprofessional.
 Set a date and keep the appointment.
 Invest serious time in the review.
 Complete all necessary forms in your company system.
 Also, have the employee do the evaluation form in advance.
 Treat employees like the greatest resource of the company.
 They are, don’t you agree?